 '''

 BDT

 BNG

 TLE (group)

 ...

 BPG

-'''

-'''

 TLE (page - optional)

 ...

 EPG

 ENG

 ...

+EDT

 '''

-When an input file contains TLE Structured Fields, ACIF does not index the file.
+When an input file contains BNG - ENG pairs or TLE Structured Fields, ACIF does not index the file.
 If you specify indexing parameters (such as TRIGGER, FIELD, or INDEX) for a file that contains TLE Structured Fields, then ACIF will fail with error message 462 - A trigger parameter was specified, but the input file is already indexed.
+If you specify indexing parameters for a file that contains BNG - ENG pairs, but no contain TLE Structured Fields, ACIF will fail with error message 459 - Index needed for the groupname was not found.

-ACIF processes a file containing TLE Structured Fields in the following way:
+ACIF processes a file containing BNG - ENG pairs and TLE Structured Fields in the following way:

-- 1. For every BNG in the input, ACIF creates a group IEL Structured Field in the Index File. - ACIF makes a copy of the TLE Structured Fields from the input and places them into the Index File.
+- 1. For every BNG in the input, ACIF creates a group IEL Structured Field in the Index File. - 2.
+ACIF makes a copy of the TLE Structured Fields from the input and places them into the Index File.
 The original TLE Structured Fields remain in the input file.